-Chief Officers / Directors / Service Managers
+Chief Officers / Directors / Heads of Service

-Directors and Service Managers need to continually be aware of and understand their role in the risk management process and why they should be concerned with risk in order to achieve their objectives.
+Directors, Assistant Directors and Heads of Service need to continually be aware of and understand their role in the risk management process and why they should be concerned with risk in order to achieve their objectives.
 They need to know how to evaluate risks and when to accept the right risks in order to pursue an opportunity.

 All major strategic risk matters will be incorporated into annual service plans to ensure ownership and management.
-Each Service Manager will report on a periodic basis to their respective Director and Councillors where deemed necessary.
+Each Assistant Director / Head of Service will report on a periodic basis to their respective Director and Councillors where deemed necessary.